digipolisantwerpdocumentation/api-requirements/CONTRIBUTING.md

-# Contributing to the Digipolis API Requirments #
+# Contributing to the Digipolis API Requirements #

 ### Steps ###